sivatejachary/Cat-Dog-Detection-using-VGG16/README.md

-# Cat & Dog Detection Web App using Flask & VGG16
+# Cat & Dog Detection Using VGG16

 This project is a **Cat & Dog detection** the **VGG16** pre-trained model.
-The web app allows users to upload images and instantly classify whether the image contains a cat or a dog.
+It allows users to upload images and instantly classify whether the image contains a cat or a dog.

 ## Features